-Allergies and Headaches: What Patients Need to Know
+Allergy Headache: What Patients Need to Know to Relieve Allergy Headaches

 It’s estimated that nearly 70-80% of Americans experience headaches.
 Those who suffer from allergies already have to deal with rashes, difficulty breathing, congestion, and a host of other unpleasant side effects.
 Yet, sinus headaches and even migraines can also be added to this list of allergy side effects.

 While headaches aren’t typically life-threatening, they can affect your quality of life.
 If you suffer from allergies and headaches, here’s what you need to know and how to treat them.

 Your sinuses are hollow air spaces which allow the exchange of air and mucus.
 These passages are located behind the eyes and the bridge of the nose, in the forehead, and inside each cheekbone.
 Any secretions in the sinus cavities typically drain into the nose.